ZOO-Project/ZOO-Project/docs/kernel/configuration.rst

 Please refer to this `section <zoo_create_db_backend>`_ to learn how to setup the database.

+.. _zoo_activate_metadb:

-Database section
+Metadb section
 ...............................

-The database section allows to configure the ZOO-Kernel to access the metadata information about WPS Services by using a PostgreSQL database in addition to the zcfg files.
+The metadb section allows to configure the ZOO-Kernel to access :ref:`the metadata information about WPS Services <zoo_create_metadb>` by using a PostgreSQL database in addition to the zcfg files.

 .. code-block:: guess